Believe It Or Not, They’re Very Similar

 Overall, though, the ambitions of the two are almost identical; and so it stands to reason that the novice public speaker will benefit from attending courses originally designed with the professional presenter in mind.

-Read more: 5 Pitching & Presentation Tips for 2021
+Read more: 5 Pitching & Presentation Tips

 If you are considering – or perhaps even practicing – public speaking, then you already have one thing in common with the person looking to learn presentation skills: an audience.
 The remaining similarities are a little more complex – but certainly not difficult to understand or learn given the right mentor and learning environment.